 Most firms should be able to offer solicitors at different levels, so that you can choose a solicitor who is appropriate for your budget.

 What’s more, you should be regularly updated regarding your costs throughout the process, so you can keep an eye on your finances.

 Good family lawyers are not there to push up costs by drawing out your divorce.
-Indeed, receiving legal advice, specific to your circumstances early on in the process, could put your mind at rest during what can be a very stressful time and help you to understand how you can work towards a financial settlement and, ultimately, move on with your life.
+Receiving legal advice specific to your circumstances early on in the process, could put your mind at rest during what can be a very stressful time.
+In this way, family lawyers will help you to understand how you can work towards a financial settlement and, ultimately, move on with your life.